Ph: 1300 739 131

 XGA - 1024x768

-When using your projector for detailed images/graphs, where small fonts are being used, or when a large screen size is required, we recommend an XGA native resolution.
+When using your projector for detailed images/graphs, where small fonts are being used, or when a large screen size is required, we recommend an XGA or WXGA native resolution.
 An XGA resolution will project more pixels and therefore a more detailed image than its SVGA alternative.
-For a basic presentation or movie projector that will not be projecting onto large screen sizes, a resolution of SVGA will be suitable.
+For a basic presentation or video projector that will not be projecting onto large screen sizes, a resolution of SVGA will be suitable.
 You may notice some pixelation or grid squares when using a SVGA projector on a large sized screen (2metres + in length).

 How portable should my projector be? [top]